Citroën CX: Racing

-Replacing the CX
+Replacements

 Successful competitors in this market segment have adopted a cycle of redesign and substantial improvement every seven years.
 Despite the success of the CX design (and the company's unbroken legacy of dominance in this segment stretching back to 1934) there was no new and improved "big Citroën" model on the horizon by 1981.
 CX sales began to slide and, apart from a slight revival after the 1985 facelift, never recovered.

 Citroën tried to operate independently and design a CX replacement that updated the flowing CX design (in 1980 and again in 1986).
 Each time, the parent company PSA Peugeot Citroën killed the project and fired the Citroën designers responsible.

 Citroën did incur the expense of designing an entirely new petrol four-cylinder engine in 1984 for the top-of-the-range cars, but the market demanded either inline-six or V6 engines.

 The CX saloon was finally replaced by the XM in May 1989.
 This vehicle was based on the same chassis as the Peugeot 605.
 It was styled in a distinctive, angular fashion, and fitted with self-levelling hydropneumatic suspension, and featured new electronic controls and branded Hydractive suspension.
 It also featured a hatchback and a conventional interior rather than the "spaceship" instrument panel of the CX.
 The XM was clearly related to the BX in layout and construction, but incorporated little design and technology from the CX.
 The estate remained in production until July 1991, when an estate version of the XM was finally launched.

 The XM at first achieved annual sales similar to the modest totals of the CX in the last decade of its life, before a total collapse in demand set in during the mid 1990s.
 It was retired without an immediate replacement in 2000.
 Total sales were 333,000 units, less than a third of CX sales, but twice those of the earlier Peugeot 604.

 The 2006 Citroën C6, first announced as the C6 Lignage concept car in 1999, appeared to be the direct descendant of the CX.
 The design of the Citroën flagship was directly inspired by the personality of the CX.
 It remained in production until the end of 2012 but barely 20,000 examples were sold; the lack of an estate version also hampered sales.

 In 2016, Dongfeng Peugeot-Citroën introduced a new large sedan - the Citroën C6 (no relation to earlier models) - a car based on the Dongfeng A9.
 The CX, which had briefly been sold in China, was referenced in the promotional materials.

 Design variations

-CX was available from the factory in three body styles, with 13 different inline-four engines.
+CX was available from the factory in three body styles, with 13 different straight-four engines.

-Four door SWB fastback
+Saloon

-The original CX design was a four-door fastback, with a shorter Wheelbase.
+The original CX design was a four-door fastback saloon, with a shorter wheelbase.
 It was sold in a variety of trim and engine options, the highest designated Pallas.
-The factory never offered a conventional three-box styling notchback, nor a hatchback.
+The factory never offered a conventional, three-box notchback, nor a hatchback.